Overview

 2. Pricing for Amazon ECS on AWS Outposts

-AWS Outposts provides a fully managed service that enables you to leverage AWS cloud infrastructure, APIs, services, and tools to your on-premises setup.
-You get to launch your EC2 instances and manage applications on AWS Outposts through the AWS console, Command-Line Interface or SDK as you would in the public cloud.
+AWS Outposts is a fully managed service that enables you to leverage AWS cloud infrastructure, APIs, services, and tools in your on-premises setup.
+You can launch your EC2 instances and manage applications on AWS Outposts through the AWS console, Command-Line Interface, or SDK, just as you would in the public cloud.

 Note that the ECS control plane is in the cloud — not on Outposts.

-The actual charges you’ll pay depend on the specific AWS Outposts configuration option you choose, which pool resources together, among them EC2 instances, and EBS volumes and Amazon S3.
+The actual charges you’ll pay depend on the specific AWS Outposts configuration option you choose, which pools resources together, including EC2 instances, EBS volumes, and Amazon S3.
 That pricing includes the cost of installation, upgrades, delivery, infrastructure service maintenance, and software patches.

 One more thing.
-There are three payment options available when purchasing Outposts rack capacity over a three-year period:
+There are three payment options available when purchasing Outposts rack capacity over three years:

-• Partial Upfront - You can pay 50% up front and the remainder monthly, over the course of the plan
+• Partial Upfront – You can pay 50% upfront and the remainder monthly throughout the plan

 • No Upfront - Pay nothing upfront and the rest monthly